 Feeling a slight panic building in me, I thanked Pei quickly before returning to my apartment and locked myself in my room.
 I had just landed in a strange city whose language I did not understand and where everything looked completely different from home.

 And for the first time of my life, I was completely alone.

 I thought a good night’s sleep would improve my condition, but I woke up dizzy and nauseated.
-I called my parents on Skype to tell them about my arrival, but my cheerful look sounded wrong in my ears and I quickly pretended to be too tired so I could end the conversation.
+I called my parents on Skype to tell them about my arrival, but my cheerful voice sounded forced and I quickly pretended to be too tired so I could end the conversation.
 Then I curled up in my bed, trying to calm my growing anxiety.